-To help you arrive safely to visit friends and family, we asked experts for their best advice on how to avoid winter driving hazards, starting with what to do before you hit the road:
+To help you avoid hazards and arrive safely to visit friends and family, we asked experts for their best advice on how to prepare your car for winter driving.

 There’s nothing worse than worrying about breaking down while listening intently to every click and ping—especially if your car is older or infrequently driven.

-Get some peace of mind before hitting the road by ensuring your car’s roadworthiness with these tips provided by Alyse Ainsworth, a safety and security expert with ASecureLife.com, an online source for all things security, from home surveillance to online protection:
+Get some peace of mind before hitting the road by ensuring your car’s roadworthiness with these tips provided by Alyse Ainsworth, a safety and security expert with ASecureLife.com:

 1. Check Your Tire Pressure